M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Multi-Server-Mode/index.md

 Information on the various task queue types and how to use them is available on the [page dedicated to task queues](Task-Queues).

+There are three primary types of task queue:

+* [Broadcast task queues](Task-Queues/Broadcast) contain instructions that should be broadcast to all servers in the availability group.
+* [Sequential task queues](Task-Queues/Sequential) contain a list of instructions that should be executed on-by-one, starting at the first one added and working down to the latest one added.
+* [Concurrent task queues](Task-Queues/Concurrent) contain a list of instructions that can potentially be executed concurrently.
+The order in which the server(s) execute the tasks is not guaranteed.

 ## Converting an existing Vault Application Framework project

 If inheriting from `ConfigurableVaultApplicationBase`, the Vault Application Framework will only find and resolve `MFIdentifier` instances created on your `Configuration` class.
 If you are using `MFIdentifier` instances in other locations (e.g. directly on your `VaultApplication` class) then these should be moved into your `Configuration` class to continue to be resolved automatically.
 Alternatively you can call `MFIdentifier.Resolve` at runtime to manually resolve the items.